Jonathan-Nyquist/TransformerProject/README.md

 end = nan_gap[1][1]
 ```

 This means you are currently considering the second gap.

-For example, you might be considering the first gap, or you could set it up like this if the column only has one gap:
+As an example, you might want to be considering the first gap, or you could set it up like this if the column only has one gap:

 ```
 start = nan_gap[0][0]